pub-n-dub/power-forth-ideal/README.md

 # power-forth-ideal

-A new approach to computing
+A new approach to computing.